4-AcO-DMT: United Kingdom

-4-AcO-DMT, being an ester of psilocin, is a Class A drug in the UK under the Misuse of Drugs Act 1971.
+4-AcO-DMT, being an ester of psilocin, is a Class A drug in the United Kingdom under the Misuse of Drugs Act 1971.

 United States

-In the United States, psilacetin can be legally sold and possessed when labeled as “not for human consumption” and intended solely for research purposes.
-However, its use in humans is prohibited under the Federal Analogue Act, as it is considered a controlled substance analogue of psilocybin.
-The Controlled Substance Analogue Enforcement Act of 1986 (of which the Federal Analogue Act is part) criminalized the creation of designer drugs.
-As such, it is illegal in the United States.
+4-AcO-DMT is not an explicitly controlled substance in the United States.
+However, it may be considered an analogue of psilocin and psilocybin under the Federal Analogue Act, but only if intended or used for human consumption.
+Conversely, if not intended for human consumption, for instance if used only for research purposes, it may be considered legal.

-4-AcO-DMT is listed (often under 4-Aco-DMT) as a controlled substance at the state level in multiple states in the USA, including Alabama which has made it a schedule I at the state level on March 18, 2014, along with several other tryptamine analogs.
+While not controlled at the federal level, 4-AcO-DMT is listed as a controlled substance at the state level in multiple states in the United States, including in Alabama which has made it a schedule I at the state level on March 18, 2014, along with several other tryptamine analogues.